APA Accredited Doctoral Psychology Internship in Health Service Psychology*

-Relationship Counseling - CCS provides counseling services to students in a variety of diverse couple relationships, such as gay and lesbian couples, couples living together, and/or married couples.
+Relationship Counseling - CCS provides counseling services to students in a variety of diverse relationships.
 We also provide support to roommates who may require assistance in navigating their relationship.
 Relationship counseling is usually provided by a team of co-therapists.
 Training opportunities provided during the Psychotherapy training series and during debriefing of couples counseling sessions assist interns in combining theoretical and applied approaches to family/relational/systems therapy.

 Supervisory Experience - Providing training to enhance interns' knowledge about and skills in supervision is one of the goals of our internship program, as supervision is a core competency in psychology.
 It is the intent of the training program that interns will supervise practicum students at some point during their internship year; however, this activity cannot be guaranteed.
 We typically select practicum students from the Clinical Psychology program at OSU as well as other universities.
-CCS has a collaborative practicum relationship with the Counseling Psychology program at the University of Akron.
-Our current 2017-2018 practicum class is comprised of students from the clinical psychology programs at The Ohio State University and Wright State University, and the counseling psychology program at West Virginia University.
 Training and supervision of interns on their supervisory skills is provided in a supervision of supervision training, facilitated by senior staff psychologists, which meets weekly for two hours.
 The number of terms an intern will provide supervision depends on the number of practicum students.
 The Training Committee actively seeks supervision opportunities for each intern class and to date, the vast majority of CCS interns have provided clinical supervision during their internship year.
 Training in supervision (models, methods, and best practices) will be provided to each intern class regardless of whether or not the actual provision of supervision to a practicum student is available to an intern cohort.

 Administration and Research

-Administration- Interns participate in staff meetings, on CCS committees, and on CCS task forces, where they have administrative responsibilities.
+Administration - Interns participate in staff meetings, on CCS committees and task forces, where they have administrative responsibilities.
 Committees currently include: Assessment, Clinical Services, Disposition, Eating Disorder Treatment Team, International Student Outreach and Consultation, Research, Social Justice and Inclusion, Stigma Reduction, TechReach, and Training.
-CCS currently has two task groups: Latinx Task Force and Trans Advocacy Task Force.
 Interns may also have the opportunity for administrative involvement with the Career Counseling and Support Services office.
 Administrative time is allocated for client preparation, paperwork, and correspondence.
 Interns may also participate in a university-wide committee, such as the Body Image Task Force, depending upon available opportunities.

 Research - Interns are welcome to participate in any ongoing research projects that may be occurring at the Center.
 They may also develop projects of their own, as well as projects of relevance to the services CCS provides.
 Interns have been involved in outcome and attrition studies, service satisfaction research, needs assessment surveys, and utilization of services by underrepresented student populations.
-During the summer term, a full day can be devoted to research activities, which may include ongoing work on dissertation projects.
-The primary focus of CCS is as a direct clinical service agency, however the research committee is engaged in some research activities and interns are encouraged to engage in their own or the center's projects.
+During the summer term, more time may be devoted to research activities, which may include ongoing works on dissertation projects.
+CCS is primarily a direct clinical service agency, however the research committee is engaged in some research activities and interns are encouraged to engage in their own or the center's projects.
 Such involvement has resulted in regional and national presentations and scholarly publications.

 Formal Training Activities

-Training Seminar Series - Ongoing training sessions occur weekly in 2-hour segments and are organized in the following areas of emphasis: psychotherapy training, multicultural training, professional issues, ethics training, psychiatry training, outreach and consultation training, career training, assessment training, and supervision training.
+Training Seminar Series - Twice weekly, 2-hour segments organized in the following areas of emphasis: psychotherapy training, multicultural training, professional issues, ethics training, psychiatry training, outreach and consultation training, career training, assessment training, and supervision training.
 Training sessions are scheduled during each semester in the autumn and spring terms.
 Interns determine the scope and frequency of the training series during the summer term.
-Specific topics included in the various training sessions relate directly to one of the training themes mentioned above and have included: counseling African Americans, Latin@s, Asians, gays and lesbians, transgender individuals, individuals with disabilities; psychopharmacology; brief therapy; group therapy; dialectical behavior therapy; cognitive-behavioral treatment of anxiety; working with eating disorders; chemical dependency; incest/abuse/trauma survivors; diversity issues in assessment; couples counseling; and sex therapy.
+Specific topics included in the various training sessions relate directly to one of the training themes mentioned above and have included: counseling intersecting identities, psychopharmacology, brief therapy, group therapy, dialectical behavior therapy, cognitive-behavioral treatment of anxiety, working with eating disorders, chemical dependency/substance abuse, incest/abuse/trauma survivors, diversity issues in assessment, couples counseling, and sex therapy.
 Interns' areas of interest and training preferences are considered in selecting seminar topics.

-Supervision of Group Counseling - Training on group strategies is provided during orientation.
+Supervision of Group Counseling - Training on group strategies is provided at the beginning of the training year.
 Ongoing supervision of group counseling skills and group process is provided by Senior Staff group co-facilitators.
 Occasional seminar sessions are devoted to discussion of current group counseling experiences.

-Special Training Periods - Two periods of intensive training include Orientation Training, which involves a two to three week period in August prior to the beginning of fall semester, and December or January Training which typically follows the completion of fall semester or is scheduled prior to the start of spring semester.
+Special Training Periods - Two periods of intensive training include Orientation Training, which involves a three week period in August prior to the beginning of Fall semester, and additional training typically follows the completion of Fall semester or is scheduled prior to the start of Spring semester.
 These training periods involve half-day or full-day sessions covering a variety of topics, including orientation to CCS and the university, crisis intervention, triage and urgent counseling, and time-specified therapy.
 Other sessions frequently include topics in the general theme areas of multicultural, assessment, ethics and psychotherapy training.

 In addition to the experience gained in clinical service and opportunities for learning provided by formal training activities, interns and staff are encouraged to participate in a range of other professional development opportunities, such as CCS professional development programs and local and national professional meetings.
 An annual Big 10 Counseling Center Conference is held each year in February, hosted by one of the Big 10 Counseling Centers.
 Interns are provided financial support to attend the Big 10 Conference if they are presenting at the conference.

-Another available professional development activity is embodied in the optional intern presentation, which is a presentation on a topic selected by the intern to present to the CCS staff.
+Another available professional development activity is embodied in the intern project, which is presented to the staff in June.